 If you become a member of JSHC before your author proof, your article processing charge is charged as a JSHC member.
 Unless all such necessary fees have been paid in full, the manuscript will not be published (for researchers outside Japan).

 Some accepted manuscripts will be forwarded to a professional English proofreader at the discretion of the Editor.
 Authors will bear all such relevant costs involved.

 Proofs are sent to the corresponding author by e-mail as a PDF.
-They should be corrected and returned to the editorial office within 48 hours of receipt.
-Extensive changes at the proof stage are not permitted.
+They should be corrected and returned to the editorial office within 48 hours of receipt by the author.
+Extensive changes at this stage are not permitted.
 Authors may be charged for correction of their non-typographical errors.

 Reprints can be ordered by returning the order forms provided with the proofs, and are produced by on-demand printing.

 When the manuscript is accepted for publication, the authors agree to automatically transfer the copyright to the Japan Society of Histochemistry and Cytochemistry and agree that the manuscript will not be published elsewhere in any language without the consent of the copyright holder.

 Articles in Acta Histochemica et Cytochemica are published under the Creative Commons License (CC-BY-NC), which permits use, distribution and reproduction of the articles in any medium provided that the original work is properly cited and is not used for commercial purposes.